We think we know someone, but the truth is that we only know the version of them they have chosen to show us.

 - all lowercase letters: the album's stylized title.

-- Alone in a Crowd: The "Delicate" music video begins with Taylor staring off into space in the middle of a gaggle of reporters before Reality Ensues and she smiles sweetly and answers the reporter questioning her.
+- Alone in a Crowd: The "Delicate" music video begins with Taylor staring off into space in the middle of a gaggle of reporters before she gets recognied; she smiles sweetly and starts answering the reporter questioning her.
 The rest of the video has a similar energy, with Taylor becoming invisible to everyone around her.

 - Answer Song: "Look What You Made Me Do," to Katy Perry's "Swish Swish," itself an Answer Song to Swift's "Bad Blood."